BIDS/repro-case-studies/case-studies/omesnard.md

 - Bhalla, A. P. S., Bale, R., Griffith, B. E., & Patankar, N. A. (2013).
 A unified mathematical framework and an adaptive numerical method for fluid–structure interaction with rigid, deforming, and elastic bodies.
 Journal of Computational Physics, 250, 446-476.
 - Drummond, C. (2009).
 Replicability is not reproducibility: nor is it good science.
 - Krishnan, A., Socha, J. J., Vlachos, P. P., & Barba, L. A. (2014).
 Lift and wakes of flying snakes.
 Physics of Fluids (1994-present), 26(3), 031901.
-- Miklasz, K., LaBarbera, M., Chen, X., & Socha, J. J. (2010).
-Effects of body cross-sectional shape on flying snake aerodynamics.
-Experimental Mechanics, 50(9), 1335-1348.
-- Taira, K., & Colonius, T. (2007).
-The immersed boundary method: a projection approach.
-Journal of Computational Physics, 225(2), 2118-2137.

 ##### Pain points
 *Describe in detail the steps of a reproducible workflow which you consider to be particularly painful.
 How do you handle these?
 How do you avoid them?
 (200-400 words)*

 Throughout the project we faced several difficulties in reproducing the highly unsteady flow around the flying-snake cross-section.
-With IcoFOAM (body-conforming approach), the quality of the mesh as well as the use of non-reflecting boundary conditions were the keys to observe some kind of lift-enhancement on the body.
-We were able to replicate the results from Krishnan et al. (2014) by using the same version of cuIBM with the same CUSP version.
-Using a different linear algebra library (PetIBM using PETSc), we did not get the same amplitude in the mean lift coefficient.
+With IcoFOAM (body-conforming approach), the quality of the mesh as well as the use of non-reflecting boundary conditions were the keys to confirm previous findings about the snake aerodynamics.
+Although we were able to replicate the results using the same cuIBM version with the same version of the external library, our reproducibility attempt, with PetIBM, failed with a different linear algebra library.
 Finally, IBAMR was capable to reproduce the snake feature only after modification of the body mesh-discretization.
-We needed to compute about 80 time-units of flow simulation to gather enough data to average the aerodynamic coefficients in time.
+For this study, we needed to compute about 80 time-units of flow simulation.
 The duration of the simulations varies between one and three days on a super-computer and the numerical solution weights between 3.5 and 16G.
 Keeping a clean, up-to-date, and detailed lab notebook appeared to be vital to track all simulations.
-Most of the simulations were run on the HPC cluster of the George Washington University.
+Most of the simulations were run on a HPC cluster at the George Washington University.
 As we moved data back and forth between different machines (to run the simulation or to store the solution on an external device), a lab notebook made it easier to remember the location of each simulation.
 Getting used to new computational fluid dynamics software was also time-consuming.
 It took longer to familiarize with code with poor users-documentation.
 Finally, we also spent some time to develop automated scripts to analyze the numerical solution from different software (with different output format).